 Hatha yoga is the aspect of yoga that works with physical postures, (āsana), to bring the physical body into alignment and energetic balance.

-We teach weekly drop in yoga classes in Totnes.
+We teach weekly yoga classes in Totnes.
 This is a form of classical hatha yoga practiced in a contemplative style.
 We often describe this style as ‘meditation in motion’.

 The asanas we teach stay true to the ancient yogic texts, such as the Hatha Yoga Pradīpikā and Gheranda Samhita.
 We synthesise the physical āsanas with a constant inner awareness and the practice of Self-enquiry.